Icinga/icinga2/doc/05-service-monitoring.md

 The following examples should help you to start implementing your own ideas.
 There is a variety of plugins available.
 This collection is not complete -- if you have any updates, please send a documentation patch upstream.

+Please visit our [community forum](https://community.icinga.com) which may provide an answer to your use case already.
+If not, do not hesitate to create a new topic.

 ### General Monitoring <a id="service-monitoring-general"></a>